 I'm not an expert on Jewish cuisine, but I do have a very good recipe for Passover brownies.
 They can easily be made parve if you pick a non-dairy chocolate, and they are made with matzo cake meal instead of flour.

 Where I live, matzo cake meal is pretty easy to find the month before Passover begins.
-However, if you can’t find it you can substitute 85 grams of matzo meal.
+However, if you can't find it you can substitute 85 grams of matzo meal for your Passover brownies.
 Cake meal will give you a smoother texture, though.
 In fact, I like the texture so much that I plan on making these all-year round.
 They are really good, and it will be fun telling people about the secret ingredient.

 Here's a picture of what they look like after being chilled and pulled out of the 8 inch square metal pan.

 And here's a brownie!
 I put the serving size as 12, but your could easily get 16 small-ish or 9 jumbo size or 18 wedges.

 Update: I liked these Passover brownies so much I made another non-Passover batch using 85 grams of all-purpose flour.
 It worked!
 So not only can you make these as a Passover dessert, you can make them as a good oil-based or non-dairy brownie.